carlfranklin/MobileDnr5/README.md

 </StackLayout>
 ```

+Try it out!
+Notice that the buttons are now centered in the page.

 ### Step 29 - Add a Slider bar

 Before we add the slider, we need a couple properties to bind it to.